e-mzungu/rjc/README.md

 # RJC
-RJC is a Redis Java client
+RJC is a [Redis](http://redis.io/) Java client.

-It provides connection pooling in Apache DBCP style, sharding, pipelines and messages .
+It provides connection pooling in Apache DBCP style, sharding, pipelines and messages.

+It's aimed to work in multi threading environments.

 RJC is fully compatible with Redis 2.0.x.

 See code examples in the project [wiki page](https://github.com/e-mzungu/rjc/wiki/Code-examples).

 # How to use it with Maven